-In Australia almost seven out of ten homes use reticulated or bottled gas (ENA, 2018), accounting for 21 per cent of residential and commercial end-use energy consumption (Department of the Environment and Energy, 2018).
-While natural gas produces only one third to one sixth of the emissions produced by the Australian electricity grid depending on the state (ENA, 2018; ENA, 2017), natural gas still produces emissions in all stages of the supply chain (Commonwealth of Australia, 2019).
-With the total number of residential gas connections growing in Australia (AEMO, 2020; ENA, 2017), hydrogen has received attention as a natural gas replacement given its potential to be produced from renewable electricity and its function as a seasonal storage medium for energy (Palmer, 2018; Finkel et al., 2018).
+The widespread use of natural gas in homes also raises questions of emissions and the need for decarbonisation.
+While natural gas produces only one third to one sixth of the emissions produced by the Australian electricity grid depending on the state (ENA, 2018; Energy Networks Australia,

+2021), natural gas still produces emissions in all stages of the supply chain (Commonwealth of Australia, 2019).
+With the total number of residential gas connections growing in Australia (AEMO, 2020; Energy Networks Australia, 2021), hydrogen has received attention as a natural gas replacement given its potential to be produced from renewable electricity and its function as a seasonal storage medium for energy (Finkel et al., 2018; Palmer, 2018).
 Australia's Gas Vision 2050 report (ENA, 2018) and the CSIRO's National Hydrogen Roadmap (Bruce et al., 2018) state that hydrogen can be used in the existing gas supply networks to heat, cool, cook, and generate electricity in the home.
-Currently, numerous trials are being undertaken in Australia to test domestic end use appliances with hydrogen and inject hydrogen into the natural gas supply for use in homes.
-Current Australian domestic appliances have been shown to be compatible with natural gas that is enriched with up to 10 per cent hydrogen (Smith et al., 2020: 11), however, higher percentage blends of hydrogen will require new appliances or significant upgrades to existing appliances specifically in relation to their burner designs (Bruce et al., 2018).
+Currently, numerous trials are being undertaken in Australia to test domestic Type A appliances with hydrogen and inject hydrogen into the natural gas supply for use in homes1.
+A sample of Australian Type A appliances have been shown to be compatible with natural gas that is enriched with up to 10 per cent hydrogen2 (N. Smith, Ashman, Bogers, & Alfonsetti, 2020, p.
+11), however, higher percentage blends of hydrogen will require new appliances or significant upgrades to existing appliances specifically in relation to their burner designs (Bruce et al., 2018).

-Another future low carbon fuel proposed for use in existing gas networks is biomethane, a purified biogas that contains at least 95 vol per cent of methane (Vrbová and Ciahotný, 2017: 9393).
+Another future low carbon fuel proposed for use in existing gas networks is biomethane, a purified biogas that contains at least 95 vol per cent of methane (Vrbová & Ciahotný, 2017, p.
+9393).
 Under Australian regulations, biogas that is upgraded to biomethane must meet natural gas specifications in order to be injected into the gas network.
 Currently, there are plans to blend biomethane with natural gas in the reticulated gas network or blend biomethane with renewable hydrogen to displace natural gas (ARENA, 2020).
-This study takes the position that injection of biomethane into reticulated gas networks for residential combustion use will have no notable effect on gasfitting practices, however, we acknowledge that there are some considerations for using biomethane as a combustion fuel in domestic appliances.
-These include concerns that an increase in oxygen with biomethane can cause higher levels of corrosion than natural gas leading to fouling of copper piping.
+This study takes the position that injection of biomethane that meets natural gas specifications into reticulated gas networks will have no notable effect on gasfitting practices.
+There are technical considerations that need to be addressed including the potential for increased corrosion due to an increase in oxygen which could lead to fouling of copper piping.
 This issue however can be addressed if biogas is upgraded to required specifications for natural gas.
-Another issue is the potential for the combustion of biomethane to cause a build-up of silica at the point of combustion also leading to fouling.
-This however would occur in appliances after years using biomethane.
+Another issue is the potential for the combustion of biomethane to cause a build-up of silica at the point of combustion also leading to fouling.3 This however would occur in appliances after years using biomethane.
 It is likely that regulations regarding siloxane levels will be introduced to ensure that this impact is minimal.
 Therefore, this is not viewed as a significant issue that would affect appliances or their installation from a gasfitting perspective.
 Based on this information, this report focuses on hydrogen as a future fuel which, even at low percentage blends of 10 per cent can have implications for gasfitting practices and associated knowledge and skills requirements for gasfitters.